crewjam/blog/content/post/etcd-aws.md

 ### Bootstrapping via DNS SRV

-I didn't look too hard at using DNS SRV records because would introduce complexity that I'm not super keen on having to manage.
+We didn't look too hard at using DNS SRV records because it would introduce complexity that we're not super keen on having to manage.

 ### Bootstrapping via static